Resident Evil 3: Nemesis (PlayStation)

-- The difficulty settings are labelled "Light" and "Heavy" in the Japanese version, and "Easy" and "Hard" in the international versions.
+- The difficulty settings are labelled "Light Mode" and "Heavy Mode" in the Japanese version, and "Easy Mode" and "Hard Mode" in the international versions.
 The Japanese version is overall a bit easier than the international version regardless of the difficulty setting, as enemies have less health and do less damage.

-- Some scenes are censored in Europe, such as the hunter hospital scene where a monster makes its first appearance by decapitating a zombie, as well as the animation for characters kicking ankle-biting zombies' heads off (These would be kept in later US/Japanese re-releases on all subsequent platforms).
+- Some scenes are censored in Europe, such as the Hunter hospital scene where the monster makes its first appearance by decapitating a zombie, as well as the animation for characters kicking ankle-biting zombies' heads off.
+These would be kept in later US/Japanese re-releases on most subsequent platforms, although the Hunter decapitation scene is censored in the PC versions of the game, even the Japanese ones.

 - The German release of the game was further censored (No gore, grey blood, enemies disappear immediately when killed, and the Mercenaries minigame is almost completely broken as the German version only gives the player extra time for killing animal enemies like the dogs or crows making it impossible to get a good ranking.)

-There are two PlayStation versions: Version 1.0 and Version 1.1.
+There are two Japanese PlayStation versions: Version 1.0 and Version 1.1.
 Version 1.1 would become the base of every subsequent port.
 Version 1.1 fixed a few things:

 - In the 5th time you encounter Nemesis at the park, there was a glitch where you could get Nemesis to get stuck in a certain corner.
 This was fixed in Version 1.1.

 - In Version 1.0 the Music Box puzzle was randomized.
 In Version 1.1 the Music Box puzzle solution is always the same.
 This was presumably done for people who had hearing problems who had a hard time figuring out the puzzle as the puzzle relies on audio memorization.